Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 10:27-28, Matthew 19:26-27, Luke 18:27-28.
 See Comments Matthew 19:27.

 Matthew 19:28.
-This portion of the answer of the Lord to the disciples is given only in the Gospel of Matthew.
-Remember as well; the Lord has resurrected in the body, not in spirit; the material body has been raised up.
+This portion of the Lord’s answer to the disciples is given only in the Gospel of Matthew.
+It is important to remember that the Lord has been resurrected in the body, not in the spirit; the material body has been raised up.
 See Comments Matthew 19:28.

 Mark 10:29-30, Matthew 19:29, Luke 18:29-30.
 See Comments Matthew 19:29.